LACMIP/emu/docs/_documentation/citing.md

 {: .notice--warning}

 ## Where can I find the catalog number?
 LACMIP specimens receive catalog numbers during digitization, which includes a locality number _and_ lot number (i.e., LACMIP loc#.lot#).
 In turn, each cataloged lot may contain one or more individual specimens.
-If you intend to illustrate a specimen from a lot with multiple individuals, it is LACMIP's preference that a new catalog number be generated for this individual specimen.
+If you intend to illustrate a specimen from a lot with multiple individuals, it is LACMIP's preference that a new catalog number (lot) be generated for each individual specimen.

 Example 1: [LACMIP 10088.8](https://www.gbif.org/occurrence/2012637492) represents the 8th specimen lot cataloged from LACMIP locality 10088.
 This specimen lot contains one specimen.
 {: .notice--warning}